Access to Hunting Areas

 Places to Hunt in New York

-For information about areas to hunt in New York, go to www.dec.ny.gov/outdoor/7844.html.
+For additional information about places to hunt in New York, go to https://www.dec.ny.gov/outdoor/7844.html.

 Always ASK the landowner for permission to hunt and trap on private land.
 If it were your land, how would you want a visitor to act?

 - Be courteous — ASK permission well in advance.

 - ASK what is permitted.
 What species can be hunted?
 Are tree stands allowed?

 - Thank the landowner.